Rhode Island Works is Rhode Island’s cash assistance program for families with children up to age 18 as well as pregnant women.

 Other benefits include health coverage, child care assistance, food assistance through SNAP, and employment support services for enrolled parents.

 If eligible, you’ll receive one half of the monthly cash benefit twice a month through an electronic benefits transfer (EBT) card which you can use to withdraw cash at bank ATMs and make eligible purchases like you would a debit card.

-For additional details, call
+For additional details about RI Works, please call